deadkrolik/godbt/README.md

 ```

 The result Image will have k1="modified_value1", k2="value2", k3="---modified_value1---".
 So replacement
 function will be called if attribute value contains your string.
-It can be used to make a template (replace
+It can be used to deal with templates (replace
 "{CURRENT_DATE}" to real date, for example).

 ## Installing images

-1. Here is a code, that inserts dataset to real database (MySQL):
+1. Here is a code, that inserts dataset to real database:

 ```go
 err = tester.GetInstaller().InstallImage(image)